daheekwon/Diffusion_XAI/README.md

 # Diffusion_XAI
-Diverse and Creative Image Generation by automatically identifying the representations in the Text-to-Image Diffusion Model.
+Diverse and Creative Image Generation by automatically identifying the representations in the Text-to-Image Diffusion Model

 ### Description